A decimal point in the wrong place; fabricated numbers; potential staff reductions; miscalculations of millions of dollars; $400,000 in the red…

 The overview: errors in the district’s budget were entrenched for about three years, and the full ramifications only surfaced in October after intensive review from Knight and BISD’s regional governmental oversight, the Puget Sound Educational Service District.

 Reductions in spending are inevitable to slow the deficit, and two emergency loans from its capital fund will be necessary to get the district through the school year.
-If BISD cannot reach a positive balance by next fall, the state superintendent’s office must take over, which would put the district’s finances in the hands of outsiders rather than local leadership.
+If BISD cannot reach a positive balance by next fall, the state superintendent’s office must take over, which eventually could put the district’s finances in the hands of outsiders rather than local leadership.

 But it’s a long road to financial stability.
-Further changes, such as staffing levels for 2025-26, new sources of income and long-term plans to update school infrastructure are still up in the air and will require more community input, district leaders said.
+Further changes, such as staffing levels for 2025-26, new sources of income and long-term plans to update school infrastructure, are still up in the air and will require more community input, district leaders said.

 What happened?